 If you lean on what you know from your experience as a clinician, you undoubtedly have observed, at some point, as an end-of-life professional:

-Neurobiologically, we know that when we are functioning in fight or flight mode, we are primarily being guided by our limbic system.
+Neurobiologically, we know that when we are functioning in fight-or-flight mode, we are primarily being guided by our limbic system.
 We physiologically cannot be in touch with our prefrontal cortex, which is the center of reason and logic in the brain.
 As EOL professionals, we must remember that we are supporting and educating people who are highly stressed, overwhelmed, and trying their best to digest the information you are offering – but they cannot fully comprehend it if they are being managed by their limbic system.

 This is the primary reason we write our booklets using nature metaphors.
 Metaphors are memorable, helping the patient retain information and hear the support.
 Metaphors soften the message with understandable similarities to which everyone can relate.
 And nature metaphors are universal, providing comfort, connection, and information to people of all religions, cultures, and backgrounds.

 If you haven’t experienced our booklets in your EOL professional practice, we offer free samples to EOL professionals.
 We encourage you to read them yourself, and offer them to those who are part of the life transition, grief, or loss experience.
-Let the power of the metaphor start working with you in your practice.
+Let the power of the metaphor work with you in your practice.

 Questions?
 We’re here to help you help them.
 Reach out anytime.